open-mmlab/Amphion/README.md

     - [VALL-E](https://arxiv.org/abs/2301.02111): A zero-shot TTS architecture that uses a neural codec language model with discrete codes.
     - [NaturalSpeech2](https://arxiv.org/abs/2304.09116): An architecture for TTS that utilizes a latent diffusion model to generate natural-sounding voices.
     - [Jets](Jets): An end-to-end TTS model that jointly trains FastSpeech2 and HiFi-GAN with an alignment module.
+    - [MaskGCT](https://arxiv.org/abs/2409.00750): a fully non-autoregressive TTS architecture that eliminates the need for explicit alignment information between text and speech supervision.

 ### SVC: Singing Voice Conversion